esx-framework/esx-documentation/legacy/Commands/tpm.md

 tpm
 ```

-`Teleport To Marker` - taken from esx_adminplus
-This command Teleports the player to a selected waypoint.
+`Teleport To Marker`- This command Teleports the player (and their vehicle) to a selected waypoint.